A blog is a type of website.

 The word “blog” is a contraction of “weblog.”

-Of course “Web” refers to the “World Wide Web” (WWW), which is a very large set of interlinked documents accessed via the Internet.
-(Click here for the difference between the Web and the Internet).
+Of course “Web” refers to the “World Wide Web” (www), which is a very large set of interlinked documents accessed via the Internet.

 A “log” is a regularly updated record of activities or events, such as ship’s log.